dmccreary/graph-lms/docs/glossary.md

 In the graph LMS, machine learning algorithms personalize content and predict student needs.

+#### Markdown

+A lightweight markup language with plain text formatting syntax, designed to be easy to read and write.
+Markdown is widely used to format documents, notes, and web content.

+In the graph LMS, Markdown is used to structure content for [microsites](#microsite) and other educational materials, particularly with MkDocs, which converts Markdown files into static websites.
+Many generative AI tools also output content in Markdown, making it simple to integrate AI-generated content directly into the LMS.

+**Example:** The LMS leverages generative AI to produce Markdown lesson plans, which are then formatted and published as microsites using MkDocs.
 #### Mastery Learning

 An approach where students must achieve a high level of understanding